 For a broader keyword list, untick the “At least one of the targets should rank in the top 10” toggle.

-Experiment with the filters to mine for long-tail keywords and questions people ask (similar to Google’s People Also Ask but with more useable data).
+Experiment with the filters to mine for long-tail keywords and questions people ask (similar to Google’s People Also Ask but with more usable data).

 Here’s what I get typing in the keyword “blogging”: